Divangus/Echoes_In_Time/README.md

 ![Catchy Cover of the game](https://cdn.discordapp.com/attachments/1051581530817957958/1121152391778148453/portada.png)

 ## About The Game
-The music is so powerful, prove it in this incredible puzzle game, based on echo.
+Do yoy know the power of music?
+Prove it in this incredible puzzle game, based on echo.
 Play in parallel worlds and control the time to complete your objective!

  - Different puzzles